-I love that my work brings peace of mind to my clients and they love what I do for them.
+We love that our work brings peace of mind to our clients and they love what we do for them.
 Here’s what some of them said:

 A US Marine Corps veteran recently stopped in our studio with a unique historical artifact.
 He owns a 38″ x 8″ panoramic print of military exercises at Camp Pendleton from 1918.
 The print was tightly curled and cracked, and additional handling would result in further damage.
 We used a custom humidification chamber to relax the print and then pressed it under weight for a few days to further uncurl the print without damaging the photograph.
 Then we scanned the oversized print with 700+ megapixels of digital captures before stitching them together into a massive 1.1 gigabyte file.
 The last step was extensive retouching of the complete panoramic image to restore the original quality and detail.

 “The scan and retouching look absolutely outstanding, thank you so much.”

 “I looked through all the footage—how much fun!
 To see my kids, ages 34 and 35, as 2 1/2 and 4 year olds—what a riot!
 We’re happy with all of it!”

 “Thank you, Adam, for the quality of your work, your personality which makes you easy to work/communicate with, and for the joy your work brings others.
 I’m blessed to have found you!”